ualex73/slide/README.md

 ### Device visibility in Home Assistant

-The Slide integration device, local or cloud, is not shown in "Settings -> Devices & Services -> Devices".
-To see the Slide device information go to "Developer tools -> States" and search for "cover".
+The Slide integration device, local or cloud, is not shown in `Settings -> Devices & Services -> Devices`.
+To see the Slide device information go to `Developer tools -> States` and search for `cover`.

 ### Services